Jan-V2/tweet_scheduler/README.md

 I'm done with this project. but if you want to you could still help improve it.
 + It's not crossplatform. it uses cron for scheduling so you'd have to run it on a linux server.
 So you could add a crossplatform scheduler.
-+ A good looking frontend.
-It just isn't a priority for me, but if you wanted to turn this into something more serious, you'd have to make it look good.
++ Improving the interface.
+I just dropped in a basic template, so there is quite a lot of room for impovement.
 + A login system that identifies specific users and safely stores their api keys.
 It currently only supports 1 user, and he/she has to manually paste their api keys into a file.